Parallelisation

 _target_: anemoi.training.distributed.strategy.DDPEnsGroupStrategy

-num_gpus_per_model: ${hardware.num_gpus_per_model}
+num_gpus_per_model: ${system.hardware.num_gpus_per_model}

 read_group_size: ${dataloader.read_group_size}

-This requires setting config.hardware.num_gpus_per_ensemble
+This requires setting config.system.hardware.num_gpus_per_ensemble

-to the number of ensemble
+across and config.training.ensemble_size_per_device to the number of

-members per GPU.
+ensemble members per GPU.

 Example